 ChatGPT dominates the paid subscriber market right now.
 But that’s consumer data.
 Enterprise data tells a different Copilot vs ChatGPT story, where M365 integration gives Copilot a distribution advantage that standalone tools can’t match.
 When your AI tool is already inside the apps people open every morning, adoption happens faster.

-Where ChatGPT fits in your stack
+Where does ChatGPT fit in your stack?

 In any Copilot vs ChatGPT comparison, this matters: ChatGPT isn’t going away, and it shouldn’t.
 Even if Copilot is your primary platform, there are tasks where ChatGPT is simply better.